 The county-level estimates between 1997 and 2012 available here are unique, as county-level estimates were not provided by the U.S. Bureau of the Census until the 2013 American Community Survey.
-Additionally, we provide more detailed estimates of county Internet use for 2013 and 2014, including estimates for demographic groups within the counties.
+Additionally, we provide more detailed estimates of county Internet use for 2013-2016, including estimates for demographic groups within the counties.

 Because counties include both rural and urban areas, there are important differences apparent across counties.
 Rural counties tend to have experienced later growth in broadband at home, and many still lag behind in broadband and mobile.
 The graphs below show summary figures for the county data.
 The data and graphs facilitate comparisons across counties, within counties over time, and for rates of change across counties.
 Maps also show regional patterns as well as overall differences.

-Using Summary Tables of the 2013 and 2014 American Community Survey available in FactFinder, County estimates were created for home Internet access and home broadband by race, ethnicity, education, age, and employment status.
+Using Summary Tables of the 2013-2016 American Community Survey available in FactFinder, County estimates were created for home Internet access and home broadband by race, ethnicity, education, age, and employment status.

 Using microdata from the 2013 American Community Survey, County estimates were developed for home Internet access, home broadband, mobile Internet, and fully connected households broken down by race, ethnicity, education, age, family income, and language skill.